 It brings to mind a time when, unable to bear the weight of despair in my soul, I ran out of church in the middle of Mass.
 It seems absurdly dramatic now, but I remember with excruciating detail that overwhelming sense of hopelessness.

-The celebration of Mass felt like a wedding to which I was not invited.
+The celebration of the Mass felt like a wedding to which I was not invited.
 Surrounded by devoted worshippers and the splendorous grandeur of St Mary of Perpetual Help, I felt unwelcome in my metaphorical tattered garments.
 I was convinced that I was unloved by God, and I fled from His presence.

 Listening to today’s Gospel reading (Matthew 26:14-25), I contemplated the foolishness of Judas in accepting thirty pieces of silver in exchange for Jesus, who chose him to His disciple, to hear the mysteries of God explained, to participate in His ministry, and to witness many miracles.